 - severe stomach pain, severe back pain, severe upset stomach or you're being sick – these can be signs of pancreas problems

 - changes in your eyesight

-- black poo
+- red or black poo

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to prednisolone.